kljohnson4good/Blog/content/post/2022-09-05-how-to-create-a-meaningful-career-development-plan/index.md

   <img src="./resources/TOP.png" alt="drawing" style="width:300px;"/>
 </p>

-In this exercise you will use the worksheet to write down your talents (i.e. strengths) and consider your opportunities as they relate to your career.

 ### Talent (strengths)

 These are skills that you've focused on during school or mastered on the job.
 They might be things that come naturally easy to you or things that you've worked on to the point that you are now really good at doing.